As a business owner, does your 6th sense tingle when you hear terms like leads, customer engagement, and conversion rates?

 For example, a person browses through your website but gets distracted by something else.
 He later gets a pop-up notification from his Facebook App, reminding him to buy the product he browsed earlier.
 This time, he clicks ‘buy’ and is directly sent to checkout from his Facebook App, without being redirected to a different app.
 The purchase is complete seamlessly.
 This is not just a nice-to-have feature, this is the norm that Omnichannel brings to the table.

 This is Customer Journey.
-If you’re someone who’s been dwelling on open rate, engagement rate, conversion rate, and have been using different marketing channels; take note, Customer Journey powered by Omnichannel should take the centre stage of your business.
+If you’re someone who’s been dwelling on open rate, engagement rate, conversion rate, and have been using different marketing channels; take note, Customer Journey powered by Omnichannel should take the center stage of your business.

 Let’s get to the nitty-gritty of how you can implement Customer Journey with the help of Omnichannel marketing.